massivetexts/open-scoring/README.md

 # Open Scoring

-A library for scoring Alternate Uses Tests with word embedding models.
+A library for scoring Alternate Uses Tests with word embedding models as well as GPT-3-based large language models.

 See it implemented on https://openscoring.du.edu/.
+There is also an API available https://openscoring.du.edu/docs.

 ### Citation

+Organisciak, P., Acar, S., Dumas, D., Berthiaume, K., (2022).
+Beyond Semantic Distance: Automated Scoring of Divergent Thinking Greatly Improves with Large Language Models.
+Submitted for publication.

 Dumas, D., Organisciak, P., & Doherty, M. D. (2020).
 Measuring divergent thinking originality with human raters and text-mining models: A psychometric comparison of methods.
 Psychology of Aesthetics, Creativity, and the Arts. https://doi.org/10/ghcsqq